We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Is it legal?

-European and national regulation states that pilots are allowed to share flights as long as the aircraft does not carry more than five passengers in addition to the pilot.
+Regulation states that pilots are allowed to share flights as long as the aircraft does not carry more than five passengers in addition to the pilot.
 Furthermore, costs can only be shared, pilots are not allowed to make any profit on the flight.
 Because cost shared flights remain private, the pilot does not need a commercial pilot’s licence to share the cost with passengers.

-If you have concerns over the legality of any flight that have or are going to take place please refer to our webpage for reporting safety concerns.
+If you have concerns over the legality of any flight that have or are going to take place refer to our webpage for reporting safety concerns.

 Pilot information